jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 It gets easier over time.
 It's like a memory game that never resets.

-The following figure shows how to assemble stepwise scales across strings, by indicating where to find "semitone" (S) and "whole tone" (T) intervals on neighboring strings.
+The following figure shows how to find the next highest or lowest pitched notes on neighboring strings.
-Moving from the blank dot to the S on the neighboring string is the same as moving one fret higher on the same string.
+Play around with it to get the idea.

 {% include figure.html
     caption="Semitone and whole tone intervals on neighboring strings."